chinapedia/wikipedia.abstract.en/Page/Constantius_II.md

 More usurpers and Julian

-Bust_of_Constantius_II_(Mary_Harrsch).jpg's Museum of Archaeology]] On 11 August 355, the magister militum Claudius Silvanus revolted in Gaul.
+'s Museum of Archaeology]] On 11 August 355, the magister militum Claudius Silvanus revolted in Gaul.
 Silvanus had surrendered to Constantius after the Battle of Mursa Major.
 Constantius had made him magister militum in 353 with the purpose of blocking the German threats, a feat that Silvanus achieved by bribing the German tribes with the money he had collected.
 A plot organized by members of Constantius' court led the emperor to recall Silvanus.
 After Silvanus revolted, he received a letter from Constantius recalling him to Milan, but which made no reference to the revolt.
 Ursicinus, who was meant to replace Silvanus, bribed some troops, and Silvanus was killed.

 Constantius realised that too many threats still faced the Empire, however, and he could not possibly handle all of them by himself.
 So on 6 November 355,[78] he elevated his last remaining male relative, Julian, to the rank of Caesar.[79]
 A few days later, Julian was married to Helena, the last surviving sister of Constantius.[80]
 Constantius soon sent Julian off to Gaul.[81]